babashka/cli/README.md

 mycli org.babashka.cli/completions snippet --shell powershell | Out-String | Invoke-Expression
 ```

-The installed snippet calls the program back on each TAB as `mycli
-org.babashka.cli/completions complete --shell <shell> -- <words>`, passing the
-shell-tokenized words up to the cursor, and the program prints the candidates.
-The
+On each TAB the snippet calls your program and prints the candidates.
+Note that `babashka.cli`
-shell does the tokenizing, so quoted arguments are handled correctly. `babashka.cli`
 only prints the snippet to stdout.
 It does not write files or edit your shell config
 for you.

-If your program rewrites or reorders argv before calling `dispatch`, e.g. to inject
-a default subcommand, pass the `org.babashka.cli/completions` command through
-untouched.
-Otherwise it will not reach `dispatch` and completion will not work.

 The completion is registered for the command name `:prog`.
 During development you
 usually invoke the build directly, e.g. `./run.clj`, under a name that differs